tedd/Tedd.BitUtils/README.md

 All methods are tagged for inline compile.

 ### Hardware intrinsics
-.Net Core 3.0 and above uses hardware intrinsics for operations where available.
-This is due to new features supported.
-For frameworks and platforms (CPU's) where this is not supported a slower software implementation is used.
+For .Net Core 3.0 and above library uses hardware intrinsics for operations where available.
+This is possible because of new features supported in .Net Core 3.0 and aboce.
+For frameworks (.Net 4.x and .Net Standard) and processors (i.e. non-x86/x64 CPU) where this is not supported a slower software implementation is used.

 | Command              | .Net 4.x | .Net Standard | .Net Core 2.x | .Net Core 3.x |
 | -------------------- |  :---:   |     :---:     |     :---:     |     :---:     |